 As in other areas of law, digitalisation will have an impact on both the way we provide our services to clients and the topics competition lawyers will have to advise on in the future.
-In addition, I believe that the Swiss market may see more boutique law firms with a clear focus, at firm level, on competition law, which may increase pressure on legal fees.
+In addition, I believe that the Swiss market may see more boutique law firms with a clear focus, at firm level, on competition law.
 Furthermore, there is likely to be more work in the area of merger control if the current efforts to amend the rather permissive Swiss merger control regime will result in the introduction of the ‘significant impediment to effective competition’ test and, possibly, a lowering of the notification turnover thresholds.
 And also Swiss competition lawyers may have to add foreign investment control to their skill set.
 Finally, we may see an increase in civil antitrust cases and, in particular, more focus on the compensation of cartel victims – an aspect of Swiss competition law that is, compared to other jurisdictions, still very underdeveloped for various reasons.

-At some point, add economics to your studies; spend some time at the authority (eg, as an intern); dare to focus on competition law from an early stage of your career; and add a particular edge to your competition profile in order to distinguish yourself from your competitors in the legal market.
+Dare to focus on competition law from an early stage of your career and add a particular edge to your competition profile in order to distinguish yourself from your competitors in the legal market.

 Marquard Christen is a partner at CMS Switzerland specialising in competition and public procurement law.

 Marquard advises Swiss and international companies on all aspects of Swiss and EU competition law (horizontal and vertical agreements; dominance abuse; merger control; and civil antitrust law) and represents them in proceedings before competition authorities and courts.
 Over the past 15 years, he has gained special knowledge in various industries, including automotive, construction, consumer goods, energy, IT services, payment solutions, pharmaceuticals and telecommunications.
 In public procurement law, Marquard supports and represents both procuring entities and bidders in the tender process and in appeal proceedings.
 Additionally, he advises clients on compliance matters, with a particular focus on antitrust law (development of compliance programmes, compliance and dawn raid trainings and antitrust law audits).